abhijeetkr93/chatgpt-search/README.md

-# chatgpt-search package for quick CLI search
+# chatgpt-search Pypi package for quick CLI search

 [chatgpt-search](https://pypi.org/project/chatgpt-search/) pypi is a simple integration of openAI chatGPT-3.0 models like (text-davinci-003, code-davinci-002, text-curie-001, text-babbage-001, text-ada-001 etc.) with python
 to feed your queries answers in terminal.